EYFS Reception Class Curriculum

 Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.
 To discover more about helping your child’s development please visit this website.

-Please see download the documents below for further information on end of EYFS outcomes and the EYFS curriculum that has been proposed for 2021.
+Please see download the documents below for further information on end of EYFS outcomes and the EYFS curriculum 2021.